plnguyen2908/TipDistanceModel/README.md

 ## TL;DR

-You can download all the files and run ./submit.sh
+You can download all the files and run ./submit.sh.
+The polynomial regression result will be in files: train.csv_result_pre_0, train.csv_result_in_0, train.csv_result_post_0.
+The decision tree will be in the job's output file

 ## Dataset